 - For flexibility in managing the movement of fluids through the NTH IRZ, many wells would be constructed such that they could be used for the injection of carbon substrate-dosed water or extraction of treated groundwater for re-injection along the up-gradient edges of the plume.
 The NTH IRZ system would be designed using the rates summarized below.
-Extraction and injection flow rates5: - Total nominal injection rate of 300 gallons per minute (gpm) with an anticipated range of 200 to 400 gpm.
-The Groundwater FEIR assumed 500 gpm, although the Groundwater FEIR did not differentiate between the NTH and Recirculation Loop wells. - o Total nominal extraction flow rate is 300 gpm with a range of 200 to 400 gpm.
-The Groundwater FEIR assumed 640 gpm, although the Groundwater FEIR did not differentiate between the NTH and Recirculation Loop wells.
+Extraction and injection flow rates: - Total nominal injection rate of 300 gallons per minute (gpm) with an anticipated range of 200 to 400 gpm.
+The Groundwater FEIR assumed 500 gpm, although the Groundwater FEIR did not differentiate between the NTH and Recirculation Loop wells. - Total nominal extraction flow rate is 300 gpm with a range of 200 to 400 gpm.
+The Groundwater FEIR assumed 640 gpm, although the Groundwater FEIR did not differentiate between the NTH and Recirculation Loop wells. - Carbon substrate dosing: - The system would be initiated with an anticipated initial carbon substrate amendment dosing concentration, measured as total organic carbon (TOC), of 100 milligrams per liter (mg/L) in the amended water pumped to the NTH IRZ injection wells to achieve sufficient lateral distribution of organic carbon to complete the IRZ while minimizing byproduct generation.
+This information was developed based on the solute transport model subsequent to the Groundwater FEIR during the Final Remedy Design.